Foreign Direct Investment

 Identification of property sites that meet project-specific requirements, including transportation.

-The Orlando EDC works in partnership with international organizations in the region, including:
+The Orlando EP works in partnership with international organizations in the region, including:

 Central Florida International Business Task Force – part of the Central Florida Partnership